decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Definitions:

-- L, is the non-negative integer representing the number of signed messages e.g., length([(H_1, revMsg_1), ..., (H_L, revMsg_1)]).
+- L, is the non-negative integer representing the number of signed messages i.e., length([(H_1, revMsg_1), ..., (H_L, revMsg_1)]).
 If no messages are signed, the value of L MUST evaluate to zero (0).
-- R, is the non-negative integer representing the number of revealed messages e.g., R is the number of non NULL revMsg_i values.
+- R, is the non-negative integer representing the number of revealed messages i.e., R is the number of non NULL revMsg_i values.
 If no messages are revealed by the proof, the value of R MUST evaluate to zero (0).
-- U, is the non-negative integer representing the number of un-revealed messages e.g., U = L-R. If no un-revealed messages are supplied as an input to this operation (i.e., if R = L), the value of U MUST evaluate to zero (0).
+- U, is the non-negative integer representing the number of un-revealed messages i.e., U = L-R. If no un-revealed messages are supplied as an input to this operation (i.e., if R = L), the value of U MUST evaluate to zero (0).

 Outputs: